Public Education Case Study

-Wordly Case Study
+Wordly Public Education Case Study

-Ranked #278 out of 2,810 of New York’s most diverse public schools, the student body is roughly 38% White, 38% Asian or Asian/Pacific Islander, and 21% Hispanic/Latino.
+The school serves 729 students from preschool through fifth grade, representing a wide range of cultural, linguistic, and socioeconomic backgrounds.
+Ranked #278 out of 2,810 of New York's most diverse public schools, the student body is roughly 38% White, 38% Asian or Asian/Pacific Islander, and 21% Hispanic/Latino.
 Sixteen percent of students are English learners, and 70% come from economically disadvantaged households.
 Families speak at least seven languages, including Arabic, Chinese (Mandarin and Cantonese), Albanian, French, Russian, Spanish, and Urdu, as well as multiple dialects.

-Recognizing the limitations of prior approaches, school leadership began looking for a scalable, real-time solution that could remove language barriers and allow both students and parents to participate fully and confidently.
+Recognizing the limitations of these prior approaches, school leadership began looking for a scalable, real-time solution that could remove language barriers and allow both students and parents to participate fully and confidently.

-Wordly real-time AI translation was introduced by a PTA member who recognized its potential to bridge language barriers.
-Its audio translation feature quickly gained support from staff and administrators.
-Unlike earlier text-only tools, Wordly provides live translation in dozens of languages and dialects, eliminating the need for in-person interpreters and allowing even parents who struggle with reading in their native language to fully understand school communications, attend parent-teacher meetings, and support their children’s education.
+P.S.
+69 uses Wordly real-time AI translation across the school day, from classroom instruction to school events and parent meetings, to bring students, parents, and educators closer together.
+Unlike earlier text-only tools, Wordly provides live translation in dozens of languages and dialects, eliminating the need for in-person interpreters and allowing even parents who struggle to read in their native language to fully understand school communications, attend parent-teacher meetings, and support their children's education.
+The platform was introduced by a PTA member who recognized its potential to bridge language barriers, and its audio translation feature quickly gained support from staff and administrators.

 P.S.
 69 used Wordly during: